-This took me to eBay to buy a USB chargeable milk frother which has a second head for an electric whisk.
+This took me to the purchase of a USB chargeable milk frother which has a second head for an electric whisk.
 I can confirm we have used the frother for about 20 coffees so far and still have not had to recharge this device!

 You can also buy the individual parts for the Aeropress and a reusable coffee filter to avoid the consumables.
 This will save you money and be more sustainable for your next camping trip or life on the road.